 - Use thin coins of herb butter to fancy up dinner parties.
 Garnish each coin with a fresh sprig of an herb that is in the blend.

 It’s very easy to make fresh herb butter or compound butter at home.
-Basically, all you do is you let the butter soften so it’s at room temperature, chop the fresh herbs and blend into the butter, roll into a log and freeze.
+Basically, all you do is you let the butter soften so it’s at room temperature, chop the fresh herbs and blend into the butter, roll into a log, wrap in wax paper or parchment paper and freeze.

 You can mix the butter and herbs in a bowl with a fork, you can mix them together in a stand mixer with a paddle attachment, or you can use the food processor to chop the herbs and then stir in the butter.